Sudden adiabaticity entering field-induced state in UTe2: Introduction

 \section{Introduction}

-The recently discovered heavy-fermion superconductor UTe$_{2}$ is a promising candidate for the realization of chiral spin-triplet superconductivity with equal-spin pairing.
-Support for this picture comes from its close proximity to magnetic order, its unusually large critical magnetic field (far exceeding the Pauli limit for a weakly coupled BCS superconductor), as well as the observation of only a small change in the Knight shift below its superconducting transition temperature $T_{\mathrm{c}} \approx 1.6$~K~\cite{ran_nearly_2019, ran_extreme_2019, knafo_magnetic-field-induced_2019, knebel_field-reentrant_2019, nakamine_superconducting_2019, jiao_stm_2020, aoki_unconventional_2022}.
+The recently discovered actinide superconductor UTe$_{2}$ has been predicted as a promising candidate for the realization of chiral spin-triplet superconductivity with equal-spin pairing.
+Support for this picture comes from its close proximity to magnetic order, its unusually large critical magnetic field (far exceeding the Pauli limit for a weakly coupled BCS superconductor in the absence of spin-orbit coupling), as well as the observation of only a small change in the Knight shift below its superconducting transition temperature $T_{\mathrm{c}} \approx 1.6-2.1$~K~\cite{ran_nearly_2019, ran_extreme_2019, knafo_magnetic-field-induced_2019, knebel_field-reentrant_2019, nakamine_superconducting_2019, jiao_stm_2020, aoki_unconventional_2022, rosuel_2023, matsumura_2023}.
 UTe$_{2}$ crystallizes in a body-centered orthorhombic structure ($Immm$)~\cite{ran_nearly_2019}.
-Unlike closely related orthorhombic ($Pnma$) URhGe and UCoGe, for which superconductivity emerges within the ferromagnetically ordered state \cite{aoki_unconventional_2022}, no magnetic order has been observed in UTe$_{2}$ down to $25$~mK~\cite{sundar_coexistence_2019, paulsen_anomalous_2021}.
-While strong magnetic fluctuations are believed to play a major role in facilitating superconductivity in UTe$_{2}$ \cite{aoki_unconventional_2022}, the nature of those is still a matter of contention.
-Indeed, whilst some experiments give evidence for ferromagnetic fluctuations~\cite{ran_nearly_2019}, recent neutron scattering data show excitations at an antiferromagnetic wave-vector, indicating dominant antiferromagnetic fluctuation driven by RKKY interactions between the 4$f$ moments~\cite{duan_incommensurate_2020}.
+Unlike closely related orthorhombic {UGe$_{2}$, URhGe and UCoGe, for which superconductivity emerges within the ferromagnetically ordered state \cite{aoki_unconventional_2022}, no signs of superconductivity coexisting with magnetic order were observed in UTe$_{2}$ down to $25$~mK~\cite{sundar_coexistence_2019, paulsen_anomalous_2021}.
+Magnetic fluctuations are believed to play a major role in facilitating superconductivity in UTe$_{2}$ \cite{aoki_unconventional_2022}, yet the nature of the fluctuations is still a matter of contention.
+Indeed, whilst some experiments give evidence for ferromagnetic fluctuations~\cite{ran_nearly_2019}, recent neutron scattering data show excitations at an antiferromagnetic wave-vector~\cite{duan_incommensurate_2020}.
 Studies under hydrostatic pressure also support the presence of antiferromagnetic fluctuations \cite{thomas_evidence_2020, aoki_multiple_2021}.